 Developing new habits requires making a commitment to change.
 I’m not talking about some one-

 time transformation that will magically double your prospecting ROI.
 Adopting new habits requires putting in work and time.
-But if you do adopt the right habits, you will be a more successful salesperson.
+But if you do adopt the right habits, you’ll be a more successful salesperson, your career will advance faster, you’ll crash the President’s club sooner rather than later and then you can take more of those well-deserved trips to Hawaii.

-In my experience, here are 7 habits that many of the best inside sales prospectors share in common.
+Over my years working in sales and with sales leaders, I’ve noticed 10 key habits that many of the best inside sales prospectors share in common.

 Fully Dedicate Yourself to Prospecting